Social Media Week 2022: Trends & Recap

 Luis Carranza of Social Native led the workshop “4 Tactics to Convert Social Views to Sales in a TikTok Era,” focusing on the idea behind the viral #TikTokMadeMeBuyIt hashtag.
 This movement on TikTok focused on creators sharing content around everyday items like leggings and lamps but using TikTok audio clips, challenges, and trends to make users buzz about them.

-Now: Luis Carranza of @SocialNative discusses future social commerce trends, how to overcome challenges with scaling high-performing content, and how to meet growing consumer demands for sophistication and personalization. #SMW https://t.co/2m3Frq9hka pic.twitter.com/IoKoLuG6Qo
+Now, Luis Carranza of @SocialNative discusses future social commerce trends, overcoming challenges with scaling high-performing content and meeting growing consumer demands for sophistication and personalization. #SMW https://t.co/2m3Frq9hka pic.twitter.com/IoKoLuG6Qo

 — Adweek (@Adweek) May 11, 2022

 Most notably, however, this trend took off because of TikTok creators’ abilities to portray a lifestyle that their followers could also attain.
-This is where brands come in — by sharing the positive experiences of real customers on social media, your followers are able to visualize themselves owning your product and the experience they’d have with it.
+This is where brands come in — by sharing the positive experiences of real customers on social media; your followers can visualize themselves owning your product and their experience with it.

-Even a water bottle can be shown in a trendy light on TikTok with the right presentation.
+Even a water bottle can be presented in a trendy light on TikTok with the proper presentation.
 It’s all about that humanized feel on TikTok.

 Beyond the content itself that contributed to this trend, adding an element of social commerce fueled brand success — both on and off of TikTok.
 While brands built on Shopify can allow viewers to add products to their cart and checkout without leaving the TikTok app, other brands integrate the shopping and social experiences by creating a Shoppable TikTok feed on their websites.

-Embroidery brand DMC uses Pixlee TurnTo to create an inspiration gallery of TikTok videos from the brand’s handle that users can shop directly from.
+Embroidery brand DMC uses Pixlee TurnTo to create an inspiration gallery of TikTok videos from the brand’s handle that users can shop directly.

 3. Personalization is Key to Brand Content In the Metaverse

-Social Media Week 2022’s second day of discussions and workshops centered around the convergence of the real world and the virtual world that we see arising with Web3, the Metaverse, and the NFT craze.
+Social Media Week 2022’s second day of discussions and workshops centered around the convergence of the natural world and the virtual world arising with Web3, the Metaverse, and the NFT craze.
 While most brands are still learning how to approach this shift and create a fitting social media strategy, one element will continue to be crucial: personalization.

-Arthur Gerigk and Eva Valerio from Google’s session on day two emphasized that hyper-personalized content is necessary for brands to stay relevant as both social media platforms and the Metaverse grow.
+Arthur Gerigk and Eva Valerio from Google’s session on day two emphasized that hyper-personalized content is necessary for brands to stay relevant as social media platforms and the Metaverse grow.
 Social users aren’t just heading to TikTok or Instagram for a traditional feed of their friends’ posts; they now expect to be entertained, educated, and inspired by brands they interact with online.
-UGC combined with creator content is already beginning to bridge this gap.
+UGC and creator content are already beginning to bridge this gap.

-Glossier CMO Ali Weiss touched on how beauty brands specifically are redefining their approaches to social to align with changing consumer expectations and omnichannel marketing.
-This flexibility along with the leadership of content creators in the beauty sphere will contribute to brand success in the “virtual world.”
+Glossier CMO Ali Weiss touched on how beauty brands are redefining their approaches to social media to align with changing consumer expectations and omnichannel marketing.
+This flexibility and the leadership of content creators in the beauty sphere will contribute to brand success in the “virtual world.”

-Cosmetics powerhouse Morphe reshares content from beauty influencers catered specifically to the brand’s target audience — both on and off of social media.
+Cosmetics powerhouse Morphe reshares content from beauty influencers catered specifically to the brand’s target audience—both on and off social media.
 Coining the hashtag #MorpheBabes, Morphe also features UGC and creator media across its website and emails using Pixlee TurnTo.

 4. From UGC to Creators, Brands No Longer “Own” Social Content

-All this talk of creator collaboration, UGC, and a virtual world raises one important question: how will content ownership be defined as the lines blur between brand and community media?
-The Adweek team joined forces with Falon Fatemi, Chief Executive Officer and Co-founder of Fireside, in discussing the relationship between brands and creators.
+All this talk of creator collaboration, UGC, and a virtual world raises one important question: How will content ownership be defined as the lines blur between brand and community media?
+The Adweek team joined forces with Falon Fatemi, Chief Executive Officer and Co-founder of Fireside, to discuss the relationship between brands and creators.

 — Christina Linnell (@C_Linnell) May 11, 2022

-This session, along with the rest of Day 3, stressed the value and power of creators in a changing social landscape — something brands should both respect and proudly showcase when executing joint campaigns.
-Accurately attributing ownership and credit to online creators is a win-win; people are more likely to trust content that looks like it’s coming from a real human rather than a faceless brand account.
+This session and the rest of Day 3 stressed the value and power of creators in a changing social landscape — something brands should both respect and proudly showcase when executing joint campaigns.
+Accurately attributing ownership and credit to online creators is a win-win; people are more likely to trust content that looks like it’s coming from an actual human rather than a faceless brand account.

 The four main trends covered at Social Media Week 2022 revolve around authenticity.
 It’s clear that even as social media platforms and posts change over time, people will still crave transparency and realness in the content they consume online.